armohamm/website-2/source/blog/en/2017-04-30-wrong-estimation-or-opinion-formation-largest-internet-company-by-2030.html.markdown

 >According to futurist Thomas Frey, in 14 years it'll be a big deal when students learn from robot teachers over the internet.

 A few weeks ago I stumbled upon an article about '[The largest internet company in 2030?
-This prediction will probably surprise you](https://www.businessinsider.nl/futurist-predicts-online-school-largest-online-company-2016-12/?international=true&r=US){:target="_blank"}{:rel="noopener"}' and I got worried; did it become a niche topic to write **obvious** predictions about education, or did we become lazy in drawing future scenarios?
+This prediction will probably surprise you](https://www.businessinsider.nl/futurist-predicts-online-school-largest-online-company-2016-12/?international=true&r=US){:target="_blank"}{:rel="noopener noreferrer"}' and I got worried; did it become a niche topic to write **obvious** predictions about education, or did we become lazy in drawing future scenarios?

 ## Extra extra, mr. Robot will take over the world!